johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-03-15-from-blogger-to-docusaurus/index.md

 ![Markdown files](blogs-as-markdown.webp)

 I have slightly papered over some details here.
 For my own case I discovered that I hadn't always written perfect HTML when blogging.
-I had to go in and fix the HTML in a number of historic blogs such that the mechanism would work.
-I also learned that a number of my screenshots that I use to illustrate posts have vanished from Blogger at some point.
+I had to go in and fix the HTML in a number of historic blogs and re-download, to get cleanish Markdown.

+I also learned that a number of my blog's images had vanished from Blogger at some point.
 This makes me all the more convinced that storing your blog in a repo is a good idea.
 Things should not "go missing".

 If we now run `yarn start` in the `blog-website` directory we can see the blog in action: